-To recreate the model, select the file pipe\modelling.vbs located in the \<LUSAS Installation Folder>\Examples\Modeller directory.
+• To recreate the model, select the file pipe\modelling.lvb that was downloaded and placed in a folder of your choosing.

 Viewing the Results

 Analysis loadcase results are present in the Treeview, and the results for loadcase 1 will be set active by default.